Bohemian Grove: Security

-The Bohemian Grove is protected by a sophisticated security team year-round.
-The Bohemian Club employs ex-military personnel to help secure the area.
-They use high-end security equipment, including thermal/night vision cameras, motion detectors, and vibration sensing alarm systems.
-The level of security is particularly heightened during the time periods that members are on-site.
-During these times, the local Sheriff's office, California Highway Patrol, and, if warranted by the guest-list, the United States Secret Service help to secure the areas and roads surrounding the encampment.

-Women

-Although no woman has ever been given full membership in the Bohemian Club, the four female honorary members were hostess Margaret Bowman, poet Ina Coolbrith (who served as librarian for the club), actress Elizabeth Crocker Bowers, and writer Sara Jane Lippincott.
-Since Coolbrith's death in 1928, no other woman has been made a member.
-These honorary members and other female guests have been allowed into the Bohemian "City Club" building and as daytime guests of the Grove, but not to the upper floors of the City Club nor as guests to the main summer encampment at the Grove.
-Annual "Ladies' Jinks" were held at the Club especially for spouses and invited guests.

-In 2019, Sonoma County Board of Supervisors member Lynda Hopkins, who was elected to the district encompassing the Grove, wrote an open letter criticizing the role the Bohemian Club had in making it difficult for women to get into politics, their lack of investment in the community despite members' personal wealth, and the anachronistic and hegemonic attitudes she felt described the Grove.
+The Grove is secured year-round by a private security team.
+During encampments, security is supplemented by local law enforcement and, when warranted by visiting guests, federal agencies.

 Traditions, rituals, and symbols

 Symbols

 The club's patron saint is John of Nepomuk, who, according to legend, died at the hands of a Bohemian monarch rather than disclose the confessional secrets of the queen.
 A large wood carving of St. John in cleric robes with his index finger over his lips stands at the shore of the lake in the Grove, symbolizing the secrecy kept by the Grove's attendees throughout its long history.

 Since the founding of the club, the Bohemian Grove's mascot has been an owl, symbolizing wisdom.
 A 30 ft hollow owl statue made of concrete over steel supports stands at the head of the lake in the Grove.
 This statue was designed by sculptor and two-time club president Haig Patigian.
 It was constructed in the late 1920s.
 Since 1929, the Owl Shrine has served as the backdrop of the yearly Cremation of Care ceremony.